guanquann/tp/docs/DeveloperGuide.md

 **Value proposition**:

-- Our product is specifically tailored to restaurant owners like Bob who juggle multiple suppliers and customer relationships by streamlining daily delivery management, simplifying tracking supplier schedules and enabling personalised engagement with regulars.
+- Our product is specifically tailored to restaurant owners like Bob who juggle multiple supplier relationships by streamlining regular delivery management and simplifying the tracking of supplier schedules.
-- Focusing on a small number of stable suppliers, it centralises contacts and smoothens day-to-day tasks.
+- Working with both stable and irregular suppliers, it powerfully centralises contacts and smoothens day-to-day tasks.

 ### User stories